groff_man(7) — Linux manual page

 Paragraphing macros

-can be set as tagged paragraphs, which have one (.TP) or more
+be set as tagged paragraphs, which have one (TP) or more (TQ)

-break the output line.
-If another paragraph macro has occurred
+the output line.
+If another paragraph macro has occurred since

-break with a default amount of vertical space, which can be
+a default amount of vertical space, which can be changed by the

-and vertical spacing” below.
-They also reset the type size and
+spacing” below.
+They also reset the type size and font style to

-font style to defaults (.TQ again excepted); see subsection “Font
+defaults (TQ again excepted); see subsection “Font style macros”

 .P